blogmarketing/blogmarketing.github.io/_posts/2024-01-30-how-much-should-you-invest-planning-your-facebook-budget.md

 Once you've established the revenue goal for your Facebook advertising, the next crucial step is defining your target audience.
 While **[approximately 72% of marketers](http://customerthink.com/state-of-buyer-personas-2016-strong-correlation-between-effectiveness-and-goals/)** are familiar with buyer personas, **[only 30%](http://customerthink.com/state-of-buyer-personas-2016-strong-correlation-between-effectiveness-and-goals/)** create effective ones that truly contribute to their marketing objectives.

 This discrepancy poses a significant challenge because diverse buyer personas demand distinct advertising approaches.
-On Facebook, this translates to different target audiences, messaging variations, and landing page strategies.
+On Facebook, this translates to different target audiences, messaging variations, and **[landing page strategies]({% post_url 2024-01-31-why-dedicated-landing-pages-matter %})**.
 More importantly, diverse buyer personas often convert into different types of buyers.

 Understanding your buyer personas is essential for creating an effective Facebook budget.
 If you have a **[sales team](http://searchengineland.com/how-to-get-your-sales-team-to-close-more-paid-search-leads-247877)**, engaging in conversations with them can swiftly contribute to building a useful buyer persona, as they frequently interact with your customers.